|An aircraft of Vietnam Airlines - the flag carrier of Việt Nam - lands at Tân Sơn Nhất International Airport in HCM City. — VNA/VNS Photo Huy Hùng|

 Two plots of military land measuring 21ha and 7.63ha will be handed over to the Ministry of Transport to expand Tân Sơn Nhất’s parking space to accommodate 96 aircraft at a time.

-The ministry has given assent to the Civil Aviation Authority of Việt Nam (CAAV)’s proposal to build a new mixed-use terminal with a capacity of 10 million passengers a year within 12 months.
+the Civil Aviation Authority of Việt Nam (CAAV)’s proposal to build a new mixed-use terminal with a capacity of 10 million passengers a year within 12 months.
 It will be built on a three-hectare former military land.

 On its completion, the terminal along with the existing T1 and T2 will take the total capacity to 38 million passengers a year.